 How to obtain a lease of Crown land

 Leases of Crown land are subject to a transparent and publicly competitive process.
-Applications for a direct negotiation lease over Crown land are not encouraged, without the proposal being first considered by Crown Lands.
+Applications for a direct negotiation lease over Crown land are not encouraged, without the proposal being first considered by the Department.

 All applications for leases of Crown land are considered on their individual merits and, until approved, no guarantees can be given that an application will ultimately be successful.